Thahit/SnakeArray/README.md

 ![GitHub Logo](/SnakeArrayImages/SnakeArrayGameplay.PNG)

 For anyone reading this.
 Sorry for the spelling mistakes that might be there.
-It wasn't a priority to me as this is just a project for me to learn ml Tools.
+It wasn't a priority to me as this is just a project for me to learn how to program.